+UNHCR implements a substantial health care programme to ensure refugees in Lebanon have access to primary and secondary health care.
 While refugees have non-discriminatory access to public and private health facilities in Lebanon, the Lebanese health system is mostly privatized and user fees present a significant barrier.
-UNHCR supports refugees' access to comprehensive primary health care (PHC) services, including child and maternal health, sexual and reproductive health, care for non-communicable diseases and mental health services, through subsidizing health services and medication, including vaccinations, at primary health care centres, hospitals and mobile health services.
+UNHCR supports primary health care (PHC) services accessible to refugees and Lebanese.
+PHCs and mobile health services offer child and maternal health, sexual and reproductive health, care for non-communicable diseases and mental health services through subsidizing health services and medication, including vaccinations.
 From January-August 2020, UNHCR supported more than 37,200 PHC consultations for refugees.

-While UNHCR is one of many actors supporting PHC centres, the organization remains almost the sole supporter of hospital care for refugees apart from ad hoc services by other actors.
-To improve access, equity and affordability of health care services for persons of concern, UNHCR covers a large part of the cost of life-saving and emergency interventions.
+While UNHCR is one of many actors supporting PHCs, the organization remains almost the sole supporter of hospital care for refugees apart from ad hoc services by other actors.
+To improve access, equity and affordability of health care services for persons of concern, UNHCR covers a large part of the cost of life-saving and emergency interventions at hospitals.
 From January-August 2020, UNHCR supported more than 39,100 life-saving care referrals.
-In total for 2020, UNHCR plans to support around 73,000 hospitalizations.
+In 2020, UNHCR plans to support around 73,000 hospitalizations.